 In this guitar arrangement by Glenn Jarrett, a short tag has been added to end the tune and give it a sense of finality.
 A longer version can be made by repeating either of the two basic eight measure sections of the tune.

 The history of this and other Christmas Songs can be found in the book "Stories Behind the Best-loved Songs of Christmas" by Ace Collins.
 The book is available in various formats including Kindle at Amazon.co.uk or Amazon.com.
 On mfiles there are arrangements of this music for Piano and for Other Instruments with Piano accompaniment.

 The audio controls below allow you to play the mp3 version of Go Tell It On The Mountain arranged by Glenn Jarrett for guitar or you can download the MP3 file.
-You can also download the midi version of Go Tell It On The Mountain arranged by Glenn Jarrett for guitar or alternatively edit/play the midi file.
+You can also download the midi version of Go Tell It On The Mountain arranged by Glenn Jarrett for guitar.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Go Tell It On The Mountain arranged by Glenn Jarrett for guitar in PDF format.